 Find Your Foot Type (Pronator, Supinator, or Neutral)

-Foot pronation is an important factor to consider not only when buying running shoes but also for general foot health.
+Foot pronation is an essential factor to consider not only when buying running shoes but also for general foot health.
 Depending on what type of pronator you are, you will want to consider certain types of shoes.
 You may need a shoe that can absorb shock or one that offers extra stability and support.

 It's a good idea to know your type before heading to the shoe store.
-As important as pronation is to foot health, many people don't know what type of pronator they are (or that different types of pronation exist!)
+As crucial as pronation is to foot health, many people don't know what type of pronator they are (or that different types of pronation exist!)

 What Is Foot Pronation?